The Extended MA

 One final note

 Most undergraduate students take first-year philosophy modules to see what philosophy is all about.
-Since the (12-module) Extended MA programme skips the first year, you are strongly encouraged to do some preparatory reading in philosophy before you begin.
+Since the Extended MA programme is accelerated without the "thinking time" of the first year modules, you are strongly encouraged to do some preparatory reading in philosophy before you begin.
 Here are some good introductions to philosophy, all available through Amazon:

 - Thomas Nagel, What Does It All Mean?
 A Very Short Introduction to Philosophy, 1987